openturns/othpc/README.md

 11 : [  0.107765   ]
 ```

-Beyond this basic example, the `ProductFunction` class created should be replaced by the execution of a numerical model.
+Beyond this basic example, the `ProductFunction` class is meant to be replaced by the execution of a numerical model.
 The `CantileverBeam` example illustrates the use of an executable in this context, and exploits most of the services provided by `othpc`.

 ### Services and utils